 Students who wish to pursue careers in technical or business writing can earn degrees in a number of disciplines, including communications, English or graphic arts.
 Upon completing their studies and entering the job market, individuals could pursue careers in areas such as technical writing, copywriting or desktop publishing.

 Technical writers use their communication skills to write instructions, web pages and other documents that require precise English to convey a message about a product or process.
 They are employed by governments, manufacturers, engineering firms and other organizations.
-The U.S. Bureau of Labor Statistics (BLS) predicts that jobs in this field will grow 10% from 2014-2024, which is slightly faster than average.
-The BLS also reports that technical writers earned median salaries of $70,240 in May 2015.
+The U.S. Bureau of Labor Statistics (BLS) predicts that jobs in this field will grow 8% from 2018-2028, which is faster than average.
+The BLS also reports that technical writers earned median salaries of $71,850 in May 2018.

 Knowledge of technical or business writing, acquired through bachelor's or associate degree programs, can help find you jobs in technical writing, copywriting, or desktop publishing.
 Salaries differ widely by industry.